 Should you buy Savage Affiliates?

-Overall, Savage Affiliates was a really good course to help you get started in affiliate marketing.
-It has its issues for sure, but I still rate it a “buy” because it's a good product.
-It covers most the necessary topics in-depth, and even branches out into some pretty advanced stuff.
-For the price of about two hundred dollars, you can't get much better.
+Overall, Savage Affiliates was a decent course to help you get started in affiliate marketing.
+It has its issues for sure, but it covers most the necessary topics in-depth, and even branches out into some pretty advanced stuff.
+For the price of about two hundred dollars, it’s not a bad deal.

 Spending two hundred to learn how to make two hundred thousand sounds like a good deal to me!
 This certainly isn’t one of those recycled garbage products floating around for twenty bucks.
 There are higher quality one-time-fee courses out there, but they cost $500-$1000, or more, so Savage Affiliates fits nicely in the mid-range of delivering good information for a great value.